tomchk/orbitals/README.md

-This makes SHWs look like accelerators, but with no exit mesh (intended for "slingshot orbit" use).
-Currently the entrance mesh is backwards.
+This makes SHWs look like accelerators (removing the blue halo and red blobs and structures inside), but with no exit mesh (intended for "slingshot orbit" use).